-The events are displayed on the Dashboard page and on many other pages in the user interface, and alerts for those events are sent to specified email addresses.
-You can view detailed analysis information about an event and get suggestions for resolving it on the Event details page and on the Workload Analysis page.
+The event alerts are displayed on the Dashboards/Overview page, Dashboards/Performance page, Performance/Volume Details page, and they are sent to specified email addresses.
+You can view detailed analysis information about an event and get suggestions for resolving it on the Event details page.